 If you are not sure which type of bleeding you are having, we recommend waiting three days after the bleeding/spotting stops before taking a pregnancy test.
+Affordable and accurate pregnancy tests can be purchased from our corporate sponsor Fairhaven Health.
 You are welcome to contact our toll-free helpline at 1-800-672-2296 to speak with a pregnancy educator.

 Often, taking a pregnancy test before the missed period or during implantation bleeding is just too soon for tests to offer conclusive results.
 Ideally, waiting a week after the spotting or missed period is most desirable as the results should prove more accurate.